denniswon/super-audit/PUBLISH.md

-# Publishing SuperAudit to npm
+# Publishing MrklTree to npm

-This guide will help you publish your forked SuperAudit plugin to npm.
+This guide will help you publish your forked MrklTree plugin to npm.

 ## Prerequisites

 1. **npm account**: Make sure you're logged in to npm
-2. **Package name**: You'll need to use a scoped package name like `@jhwon0820/super-audit` since `super-audit` may already be taken
+2. **Package name**: You'll need to use a scoped package name like `@mrkltree/auditagent` since `auditagent` may already be taken

 ## Step 1: Update Package Name in Your Fork

 Before publishing, you need to update the package name in your fork:

-1. Go to your fork: https://github.com/denniswon/super-audit
+1. Go to your fork: https://github.com/denniswon/auditagent
 2. Edit `packages/plugin/package.json`
-3. Change the `name` field from `"super-audit"` to `"@jhwon0820/super-audit"`
+3. Change the `name` field from `"auditagent"` to `"@mrkltree/auditagent"`
 4. Commit and push the change

 ## Step 2: Publish to npm